Is it normal to hate your job? How to find happiness at workplace?

 Happiness, in different facets of your life (including work), boils down to the choices you make.
 You may be unable to change a few things at the office.
 You can, however, make the choice to improve yourself and change your outlook.

-Author Bio: Salma El-Shurafa is founder of The Pathway Project.
-She is a Professional Certified Coach by the International Coaching Federation (ICF), a Certified Professional Co-Active Coach from The Coaches Training Institute (CTI) and a graduate of CTI’s Co-Active Leadership program.
-Find her on LinkedIn.
+Author Bio: Salma El-Shurafa is the founder of The Pathway Project.
+She is a Professional Certified Coach by the International Coaching Federation (ICF), a Certified Professional Co-Active Coach from The Coaches Training Institute (CTI), and a graduate of CTI’s Co-Active Leadership program.

 √ If you enjoyed this, please share it on Facebook or Twitter or LinkedIn.